Why Correcting Your Exams is the Key to Better Grades

 The most basic reason for testing is to figure out the information you know.
 When studying, you need to evaluate what information you know well so that you realize when you are ready to move past it.

-As a side note, that’s not to say that you should stop reviewing this concept altogether.
-It’s essential that you do not completely forget about any idea; however, you can move this off your “actively studying” list and onto your review list.
+As a side note, you should not stop reviewing this concept altogether.
+While it’s essential that you do not entirely forget any idea, you can move this off your “actively studying” list and onto your review list.

 Reviewing past exams allows you to assess what you do not know.